fonkley/chainmeup/README.md

 - Finally, use the "Limiter" macro to taste.
   - (These effects can be LOUD, so this option is recommended)

-If you want, you could also select the (R) button to the left of the rack's name for a completely randomized selection for each macro, excluding the "Limiter" macro.
+If you want, you could also select the (R) button to the right of the rack's name for a completely randomised selection for each macro, excluding the "Limiter" macro.

 ## Installation
 ### Windows